-For the purposes of review under these regulations, the following development activities are prohibited in any Regulated Flood Hazard Area, and would only be allowed via issuance of a variance or waiver:
+For the purposes of review under these regulations, the following development activities are prohibited in any Regulated Flood Hazard Area:

-- 1. New residential or non-residential structures (including the placement of new manufactured homes); - 2.
+- 1. New residential or non-residential structures (including the placement of new manufactured homes) that do not meet the Technical Provisions in Section VIII; - 2.
 Any improvement to an existing structure that decreases the pre-existing distance between the unaltered structure and the top of bank; - 3.
-Storage of junk or junkyards (or salvage yards); - 4.
-New fill, except as necessary to elevate structures above the base flood elevation, and placed in accordance with 607.A.16 of this bylaw; - 5.
+Storage or junk yards; - 4.
+New fill, except as necessary to elevate structures above the base flood elevation, and placed in accordance with VIII.A.16 of this bylaw; - 5.
 Accessory structures in the Floodway; - 6.
 Critical facilities in all areas affected by mapped flood hazards; and, - 7.
 All development not otherwise exempted, permitted, or conditionally permitted.